ProAccess/MakeMyHOAok/README.md

 ### I’m George Markle of @ProAccess
-I’m developing a path toward state legislation to incent education and competency for community association board members.
+I’m developing a plan toward state legislation to incent education and competency for community association board members.
-You can reach me at <b>george@proaccess.com<b> 📫
+You can reach me at <b>george @sign proaccess dot com<b> 📫

-### The main file to examine and comment on is the **HOA Cert Program.md**.
+The plan to examine and comment on is described in **HOA Cert Program.md**.
+Please have a look and tell me how we can make it better!

-  So why are you wasting time here.
-Go have a look at HOA Cert Program.md!

 <!---
 ProAccess/MakeMyHOAok is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.